bgorlick/arbnumbra/README.md

 Arbitrary Precision Arithmetic Test Case Generator and Verifier

+[![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)
+[![Version](https://img.shields.io/badge/version-0.0.1-blue.svg)](https://semver.org)

 ## Overview

-arbnumbra is a tool for generating, experimenting with and verifying test cases for arbitrary precision arithmetic operations.
+arbnumbra is a tool for generating, experimenting with, and verifying test cases for arbitrary precision arithmetic operations.
 It can be easily adapted to the variety of syntax needs of arbitrary precision arithmetic libraries.

-I created this as a test suite to generate some quick assertion checks when I was creating my own custom arbitrary precision arithmetic lib and it proved useful so I hope others find similar benefit.
+I created this as a quick test suite for assertion checks while developing my own custom arbitrary precision arithmetic library.
+It proved so useful that I decided to share it, hoping others might find similar benefit in their projects.

-It focuses on number representation and precision handling, making it ideal for testing arbitrary precision arithmetic libraries and applications.

-[![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)
-[![Version](https://img.shields.io/badge/version-0.0.1-blue.svg)](https://semver.org)

 ## Features